5 Key Questions Your Homepage Should Answer

 5. What Is The Next Step?

-To avoid this, you need to show them the way forward.
-Don't leave them guessing or searching for what to do next.
-Whether it's viewing your services, downloading a resource, booking an appointment, or filling out an application, make it crystal clear.
-Your visitors aren't mind readers, so tell them what you want them to do next.
-It's all about making their journey smooth and straightforward.
+To combat this, you must lead them in the path going forward.
+Do not leave them guessing, or trying to find out what the next steps are.
+Whether for viewing your services, downloading a resource, making an appointment, or filling out an application, make it explicit.
+Your visitors don’t know what you want them to do next, so tell them!
+Their journey should be as seamless and simple as possible.

 Previous